 Mr. DiTullio has worked on the region’s most complex projects including development of two professional sports stadiums and major master planned community annexation, entitlement and special taxing district creation.
 His development agreements for clients seeking value enhancement are bespoke and innovative.
 Mr. DiTullio has been involved in drafting landmark state land use legislation and has assisted various jurisdictions in crafting components of their development regulatory system.
 In the course of his development work, he has successfully managed referendum and initiative battles for developers and property owners of all size including one of the world’s largest retailers.
 He has worked with the state’s best land planners, architects, public relations and lobbying consultants, and real estate development financial professionals.
-At his client’s direction, Mr. DiTullio is not afraid to forge a new value path through the deep regulatory state.
+At his client’s direction, Mr. DiTullio is not afraid to forge a new value path through the complex regulatory world.
 He has found “hard work, commitment to a client’s interest and sound advice” a successful creed to work by.

 Mr. DiTullio’s background prior to law as a development regulator in one of the country’s highest growth areas and as a project manager for a major golf development entity has provided additional understanding and insight helping to shape his practice of law to the realities of a client’s business needs.
 Mr. DiTullio says, “I am an attorney because I really enjoy understanding and researching problems and situations and providing advice that helps people achieve their objectives.
 At crunch time, people need to know someone will be there for them despite the circumstances.
 Develop a plan, execute it and adjust as needed.
 This basic approach is not that complicated and works in many areas of life.”